Lee Aase (@leeaase) published a blog post · June 13th, 2013

-If you are a member and have completed Social Media Residency, go to the Residency group and let us know that you're ready to request a review of your plan.
+If you are a member and have completed Social Media Residency, send your draft plan via email to request a review of your plan.

 If you have questions about the Social Media Fellows program, ask them in the comments below, in the Residency group or contact us by email.